ryan-mcclue/unsw/gens4015/final-project.md

 From the perspective of those on Earth, time moves faster, resulting in [insert actual quote] 25 Earth years equating to 2 years for those travelling near the speed of light.
-[insert a comment here]
+"the way all reality becomes illusory and observer-oriented when you study general relativity" [insert a comment here]
 Advancements in computing have allowed for computers to control most aspects of life.
 A reduction in the size of transistors and memory cells allows for accelerated speeds as you are able to fit more computational and storage units onto a smaller surface area of silicon.
+'surely he had nothing so primitive and unmilitary as a will to live'

+"your friends and sweethearts of 2 years ago are no going to be 26 years older than you. many of your relatives will have passed away.
+I think you'll find it a very lonely world"

+gets worse, "With time dilation, 450 years for research and development"

 2. Emotional Isolation:
   * Extreme time dilation makes it impossible to maintain social bonds outside of the Army.